usnistgov/800-63-3/sp800-63-3/cover.md

 Digital authentication is the process of establishing confidence in user identities digitally presented to an information system.
 Digital authentication presents a technical challenge when this process involves the authentication of individual people over an open network for the purpose of digital government and commerce.

 The suite of SP 800-63-3 documents provides technical guidelines to agencies to allow an individual to authenticate his or her identity to a Federal digital service.
 This document may inform but does not restrict or constrain the development or use of standards for application outside of the Federal government, such as e-commerce transactions.
-These guidelines address only traditional, widely implemented methods for digital authentication, primarily based on secrets.
+These guidelines address only traditional, widely implemented methods for digital authentication, based on secrets.
 With these methods, the individual to be authenticated proves that he or she knows or possesses a valid authenticator or combination of authenticators.

 These technical guidelines supplement OMB guidance, *E-Authentication Guidance for Federal Agencies* [[OMB M-04-04]](#M-04-04) and